-Social support - Use private groups to support threaded - Use private groups to support threaded discussions.
-One-to-one contact - Send personal messages through Faceboo (delivered via email) to members of the community of interest. - Send persional Facebook identity, such as by posting on members' walls.
-YouTube Provide information o support threaded o support threaded Send personal messages through Facebook (delivered via email) to members of the community of interest.
-Communicate within this environment using ok identity, such as by walls. - YouTube is easily Low bandwidth users can - Set up a YouTube channel for Victoria Legal Aid - Use the free YouTube servers to provide accessible, searchable, and experience long 'buffering' the organisation, rather than - NCYLC (Lawstuff) streaming video of ever streaming video of events, and / or educational a highly popular channel delays during streaming. posting individual videos.
-This Centre for Rural video content.
-Links to YouTube videos are for finding information. makes an organisation's videos Regional Law &amp; Justice easily distributed via er easily distributed via email, websites or other Posting videos on easier to find and encourages - Consumer Affairs social media.
-YouTube is quick, easy and cross-viewing of other videos Victoria free. in the channel. - NFP Law - Videos are streamed, so do not require costly, time- consuming downloads.
+Educational approach supported Advantages Disadvantages Points to note Examples

+Social support

+Use private groups to support threaded

+discussions.

+One-to-one contact

+- Send personal messages through Facebook

+(delivered via email) to members of the

+collinating of interest.

+- Communicate within this environment using

+a professional Facebook identity, such as by

+posting on members' walls.

+YouTube 120 Provide information - YouTube is easily Low bandwidth users can - Set up a YouTube channel for Victoria Legal Aid

+Use the free YouTube servers to provide accessible, searchable, and experience long 'buffering' the organisation, rather than - NCYLC (Lawstuff)

+streaming video of events, and / or educational a highly popular channel delays during streaming. posting individual videos.
+This - Centre for Rural

+video content.
+Links to YouTube videos are for finding information. makes an organisation's videos Regional Law & Justice

+easily distributed via email, websites or other Posting videos on easier to find and encourages - Consumer Affairs

+social media.
+YouTube is quick, easy and cross-viewing of other videos Victoria

+free. in the channel. - NFP Law

+- Videos are streamed, so

+do not require costly, time-

+consuming downloads.